 - Sectors of interest: specific focus of the company in areas interesting for you

 - People you met and culture: specific people of the company you discussed with, and the things they shared on the company

 - Company potential: how much the company grew in the last year, which is a good guarantee for your future career as well

 - Your growth opportunities: specific programs of the company you heard about to enhance your growth

 - Size/reputation of the firm: smaller companies usually offer a more entrepreneurial culture, with higher growth potential internally.
-Bigger companies have more resources and support staff, and more prestige in terms of exit.
+Bigger companies have more resources, support staff and international recognition.

 Whatever topic you choose, you can apply a simple rule of thumb: if you can substitute the name OW with another, and have the answer still making sense, it means your answer is not specific enough.
 To be specific, you should talk about growth rates/specific people you talked to/specific research paper you read on the company.
 Yes, that will require some time spent to prepare this question.
 But will also allow you to stand out, as very few people invest the time preparing on this.